East Coast Rail Link (ECRL) project is a 640km railway link being developed in Malaysia. Credit: SANY Group.

 ECRL project will comprise 20 stations.
 Credit: Malaysia Rail Link.

-Malaysia Rail Link (MRLSB) is developing the project and will operate it in a 50:50 joint venture with China Communications Construction Company (CCCC).
-The Ministry of Transport, through Agensi Pengangkutan Awam Darat (APAD), will supervise and regulate the project.
+MRLSB will operate in a 50:50 joint venture with the China Communications Construction Company (CCCC).
+The Ministry of Transport, through Agensi Pengangkutan Awam Darat (APAD), supervises and regulates the project.
+CCCC serves as the engineering, procurement, construction and commissioning contractor.

 ECRL project background

-ECRL route details
+ECRL route and station details

 The standard gauge double-track railway line will allow passenger trains to travel at speeds up to 160km/h and freight trains at 80km/h.